-Senior Consultant Alex Wardle, recently designed the lighting for the hugely successful production of Sebastian Faulks's ‘Birdsong’, which is back on the road for the third time this year.
-He also designed the lighting for ‘My Perfect Mind’, which transfers off Broadway in June and then in August he will be taking ‘Flarepath’ out on tour with Original Theatre and Birdsong productions.
-He also finds time to play violin with the Winchester Symphony Orchestra.
+Senior Consultant Alex Wardle, recently designed the lighting for the hugely successful production of Sebastian Faulks's ‘Birdsong’, which was back on the road for the third time this year.
+He also designed the lighting for ‘My Perfect Mind’, which transferred off Broadway in June.
+Most recently, he has taken 'Flare Path' out on tour with Original Theatre and Birdsong productions.
+He also finds time to play violin with the Winchester Symphony Orchestra

 Ben Hanson worked alongside Johan Engels on ‘The Passenger’ for English National Opera at the Coliseum designing the stage sets.
 Chris Dales was lighting operator for the ACS Random production of ‘Hamlet’ at Finsbury Park in December.

 Byron Harrison, an accomplished musician, is playing tenor trombone with London-based musical ensembles, including performances of Stravinsky’s Firebird Suite and Brahms’ Symphony No. 3, this spring and summer.